FerdinandSu/FerdinandSu/README.md

 namespace FerdinandSukhoi;

-var summary = "Undergraduate student in an 'Institute of Technology' which is in the northeast of a country.";
+var summary =
+    @"Undergraduate student in an 'Institute of Technology' which is in the northeast of a country.";
 var languages = new [] {
   "C#", // The world's best language.
   "TypeScript", // Frontend developer, using Angular.